EazyPhantom/Dictionary-Based-Attack-MacOS-Tutorial-For-Dummies-zsh/README.md

 ## Conclusion

 Thank you for taking the time to explore our project!
 We hope that it provides valuable insights and resources to support your journey.
-Feel free to reach out if you have any questions or feedback via the provided [email](mailto:eazyphantombooking@gmail.com) or [social media](https://linktr.ee/eazyphantom).
+Feel free to reach out if you have any questions or feedback via the provided [email](mailto:eazyphantombooking@gmail.com) or by [social media](https://linktr.ee/eazyphantom).
 Additional information provided in the text files.
 Happy hacking!